jwplayer/applicaster-docs/protection.md

 - The web app using standard [JW geo blocking rules](https://support.jwplayer.com/articles/set-geoblocking-rules-for-videos).
 So need geo on web app and applicaster in combination is not possible at this moment.

 ## Why can't we use the JW player geo blocking rules?
-JW Players [geoblocking rules](https://support.jwplayer.com/articles/set-geoblocking-rules-for-videos) automatically removes country specific media items from playlists based on the clients IP address.
-The 'client' is the system to retrieves the playlist from the JW Player API.
+JW Players [geoblocking rules](https://support.jwplayer.com/articles/set-geoblocking-rules-for-videos) automatically remove country specific media items from playlists based on the clients IP address.
+The 'client' is the system that retrieves the playlist from the JW Player API.

 Applicaster uses [middleware component](https://jwplayer.github.io/applicaster-docs/concepts/content-delivery.html) to retrieve playlists from JW.
 So the location of the Applicaster middleware determines the filter.
 As a results viewers don't the right videos.